 A hot tub is easily one of the most enjoyable backyard additions, especially after a long day’s work.
-But when that crystal clear hot tub turns cloudy, it can be a big headache that could even make you sick.
-Why do you have cloudy hot tub water and how can you fix it?
+But when that crystal-clear hot tub water turns cloudy, it can be a big headache that could even make you sick.
+Why do you have cloudy hot tub water, and how can you fix it?

 There are a few reasons why you may find cloudy water in a hot tub which are:

-That’s the simple story, but troubleshooting a cloudy hot tub takes some more in-depth knowledge of how everything works.
-We’ll cover the common reasons you may have hot tub cloudy water and how to fix it in more detail below.
+That’s the simple story, but troubleshooting a cloudy hot tub requires more in-depth knowledge of how everything works.
+Below, we will cover the common reasons you may have cloudy, hot tub water and how to fix it.

 Why is my hot tub water cloudy?